 I Want to go Ahead with a Referral: How do I do this?

 Bristol Psychology Services is a referral service which matches clients seeking private therapy with a network of experienced, highly qualified therapists working independently across Bristol and the South West.
-In response to Covid-19 and the requirements for social-distancing, we are able to refer Bristol clients, as well as those based across the UK, for E-Therapy / Online Therapy with our affiliates.
+In response to Covid-19, we are able to refer Bristol clients, as well as those based across the UK, for E-Therapy / Online Therapy with our affiliates.
 E-Therapy takes place via online video call platforms such as Zoom or Skype.
 Tele-Therapy is also available for those who prefer this.

 We have provided some important information below about how our referral matching service works.
 We strongly recommend you read the question and answers below before completing the referral form.

 On the services page, we have outlined the main types of experiences the therapists affiliated with the service can help with for adults and children.
 If you have a concern which doesn’t seem to be listed, please send an enquiry via the website and we will let you know if it’s likely we can match your referral.

 How Much will it Cost and How Do I Pay?

 The psychologists and therapists affiliated with the service work independently so they set their own fees & these vary.
 The average fee charged is approximately £90 and the range of fees is between £60 and £130.

 Most clients fund treatment themselves.
 Once you have arranged the first appointment, your therapist will let us know and Bristol Psychology Services will issue you with an invoice for this first session.
 The payment for the first session is due in advance of the scheduled appointment.
 You will need to pay your therapist directly for all subsequent sessions.